rudderlabs/rudderstack-docs/destinations/crm/delighted.md

 The channel type set via the `identify` call will get a higher precedence.
 {% endhint %}

-* You can provide the user `email` or `phone number`.
+* You can provide the user email or phone number.
 Both are not required at the same time, since one of the values will be set from the `userId`.

-* You can also send the `Last sent at` value with the call.
+* You can also send the `last_sent_at` value with the call.
+Refer to the example below for more details.

 {% hint style="info" %}
 `Last sent at` (in UNIX timestamp) is used to manually set the time a person was most recently sent a survey.
 This value will be used in the Delighted **Survey throttling** system.
 By default, Survey throttling is set to **1 month** in your project.
 Users added via the API who have already been sent a survey within this time period will not be sent another survey.